 Given our open-by-default policy, most organizational information can be used in these tools.
 Be aware that shared data might be used for training the AI.

-AI systems that are intended for the remote biometric identification of natural persons can lead to biased results and entail discriminatory effects. therefore, ‘real-time’ and ‘post’ biometric identification systems should be classified as high-risk.
-Since voice can be used for identification, using AI systems for the use of (recording of) telephony services can be considered as high-risk.
+AI systems intended for the remote biometric identification of natural persons can lead to biased results and entail discriminatory effects.
+Therefore, ‘real-time’ and ‘post’ biometric identification systems should be classified as high-risk.
+Since voice can be used for identification, using AI systems to use (record) telephony services can be considered high-risk.

 However, not every application in these categories is automatically high-risk.